Anophelesgambiae/PinW-Cellulair-automata-project/README.md

 - neighboorhood rule

 The rule says what the new state must be for different number of neighbours.
-The neighbourhood rule tells what cells are neighbours of a cell.
+The neighbourhood rule tells what cells around a cell are neighbours.

+There is a abstract class the CA who have different chil classes.
+This is how the classes are constructed: class CA: square CA:
+    - one-dimensional CA
+    - two-dimensional CA

+Both the one-dimensional and two-dimensional CA are square CA who where each cell is a square.